profanity-im/profanity-plugins/README.md

 ruby-dev
 ```

+Until the `plugins` branch is stable enough, it is recommended to either build `master` (C plugins) or the `plugins-python` (C and Python) branch.

-Check out the `plugins` branch and run the usual:
+Build with the usual:

 ```
 ./bootstrap.sh